epiStoa-calendar-making

 Every proposal must fit into an area of 200 mm (width) and 145 mm (height).

-For the text, please use a font similar to Liberation serif or TimesRoman serif, and the font size 12.
+For the text, please use a font similar to EB Garamond, Liberation serif, or TimesRoman serif, font size 12.

-Please leave free the Header as well as the calendar's week field (lower third).
+Please leave free the Header as well as the calendar's week field (lower third of the every page).

 Final check: Download these calendar page templates.
 Please make sure your image and text blocks do not exceed the spaces available.